neurocoops/overtherainbow/README.md

-# overtherainbow
+# Over the rainbow: guidelines for the meaningful use of colour maps in neurophysiology

-Code used to scrape PubMed and identify colourmaps from EEG data
+Code and data to accompany above manuscript.

+See Jupyter notebook for PMC text mining code.
+Output, including .json and .csv files included.